PlattsSEC/HackerRank/README.md

 # HackerRank

-Repo for solutions to HackerRank problems
+Repo for solutions to HackerRank problems.
+Feel free to push your solutions to problems of your choice.